djberg96/Hastings-1066/README.md

 https://boardgamegeek.com/boardgame/6021/hastings-1066

-To generate the rules run the command `pdflatex --jobname=Hastings_1066 main.tex`, which will generate a "Hastings_1066.pdf" file.
+I've uploaded a PDF, but there's a chance it's out of date.
+To generate the rules PDF from source run the command `pdflatex --jobname=Hastings_1066 main.tex`, which will generate a "Hastings_1066.pdf" file.
 You can, of course, change the name to whatever you like.

 Installing pdflatex will depend on your operating system.
 I leave that as an exercise to the reader.